juancarloslunah/juancarloslunah.github.io/index.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/juancarloslunah/juancarloslunah.github.io/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Contacto
+## CONTACTO

-Para cualquier duda me pueden escribir al correo <jlunah1@ucentral.edu.co> y con mucho gusto se las contestare.
+Para cualquier duda me pueden escribir al correo <jlunah1@ucentral.edu.co> o <juancarloslunah@hotmail.com> y con mucho gusto se las contestare.